sass/sass/README.md

 itself.
 This follows Python's and Dart's privacy models, and bears some similarity to CSS's use of leading hyphens to indicate experimental vendor features.

+For backwards-compatibility, privacy does not apply across `@import` boundaries.
+If one file imports another, either may refer to the other's private members.

+### Importing Files

+For the duration of the Sass 4.x release cycle, `@use` will coexist with the old `@import` directive in order to ease the burden of migration.
+This means that we need to define how the two directives interact.

+When executing an `@import` directive:

+* If there is no current [import context](#import-context), create one that contains all of the current [module](#module)'s members that have been defined so far.
+Note that this does not include members visible because of `@use`, nor does it include members from [forwarded](#forwarding-modules) modules.

+* Look up the [source file](#source-file) with the given URI.

+* If no such file can be found, importing fails.

+* If the source file is currently being executed with the current import context, loading fails.

+* [Execute](#executing-files) that file with an empty configuration and the current import context.
+Note that this execution can mutate the current import context.

+* Emit the resulting module's CSS to the location of the `@import`.

+* Add the resulting module's extensions to the current module.

+* Add any members of the resulting module that don't conflict with the current import context to that context, and to the current module.
+This makes forwarded members available in the importing module, but does not them to overwrite existing members with the same names and types.

+When a stylesheet contains only `@import`s without any `@use`s, the `@import`s are intended to work exactly as they did in previous Sass versions.
+Any difference should be considered a bug in this specification.

+This definition allows files that include `@use` to be imported.
+Doing so includes those modules' CSS as well as any members they define or forward.
+This makes it possible for users to continue using `@import` even when their dependencies switch to `@use`, which conversely makes it safer for packages to switch to `@use`.

+It also allows files that use `@import` to be used as modules.
+Doing so treats them as though all CSS and members were included in the module itself.